arijitdeb1/System-Design/Fundamentals/Database.md

        - now update query from User2 will not impact any record.
        - Note: if isbooked is indexed then postgres will not hit Heap and will not work as expected.
        - Note: Different databases has different approach for this specific scenario.
+- Another Approach(Postgres)
+    - If you use `SELECT ...
+FOR UPDATE`, the lock is taken at SELECT time, so only one process can proceed at a time.
+    - `BEGIN;
+      SELECT * FROM mytable WHERE id = 1 FOR UPDATE;
+      -- This locks the row with id=1 for this transaction.
+      -- Other sessions trying to update this row will wait until you COMMIT or ROLLBACK.`
+    - **UPDATE:** Locks the row only when the UPDATE is executed.
+If two sessions run UPDATE at the same time, one locks and updates, the other              waits for the lock, then rechecks the row and updates if still matching.
+    - **SELECT ...
+FOR UPDATE:** Locks the row as soon as the SELECT runs, before any UPDATE.
+This lets you fetch, inspect, and then safely update           the row later in your transaction, preventing others from updating it in the meantime.

 ## Database Engines: